Nargaruga/paratope_heatmap_wizard/README.md

 ## Installation
 The wizard can be installed with the [Wizard Installer](https://github.com/Nargaruga/pymol_wizard_installer) tool.
+[Docker](https://docs.docker.com/get-started/get-docker/) is needed for installing and running on Windows.

 ## Usage
 The wizard can be accessed in one of two ways: